Benjamin-Sackey/ben-phone-store/README.md

-This is an app that enable you to by a phone from my store
+This is an app that enable you to buy a phone from my store